Chief Executive Officer

 The Dun & Bradstreet Corporation

 Sara Mathew served as Chairman and Chief Executive Officer of the Dun & Bradstreet Corporation (D&B) until her retirement in December 2013.
 She joined D&B in 2001, was appointed President and Chief Operating Officer in 2007, Chief Executive Officer in January 2010, and Chairman in July 2010.
 Before joining D&B, Ms. Mathew spent 18 years at The Procter & Gamble Company in a variety of finance and management positions, including as Vice President of Finance for Australia, Asia and India.
-Ms. Mathew is a member of the Board of Directors of the Campbell Soup Company, Inc. and Shire plc.
+Ms. Mathew is a member of the Board of Directors of the Campbell Soup Company, Inc., Shire plc and State Street Corporation.
 She also is a member of the International Advisory Council for Zurich Financial Services Group.
 She is a former member of the Board of Directors of D&B and Avon Products, Inc.